Rising from the Dead

 “For as the Father has life in Himself, so He has granted the Son also to have life in himself” (John 5:26).

-The resurrection was not merely about one man rising—it was the introduction of a new order of existence, a life beyond death embodied in a transformed, imperishable body.
+The resurrection was not merely about one man rising.
+It introduced a new order of existence, a life beyond death embodied in a transformed, imperishable body.

 “The body that is sown is perishable, it is raised imperishable… it is sown a natural body, it is raised a spiritual body” (1 Corinthians 15:42–44).